» Request a Second Opinion

 This gets sent off and I really believe it’s important and it helps patients because you will find that there may be unexpected cancer there during the operation and we will have that result back in 15 minutes so we can modify the operation, rather than waiting two or three days after the operation and finding out the cancer is unexpectedly beyond the confines of the prostate and at that stage it’s too late to remove further tissue.

-So this data is getting analysed at the moment, I’m very pleased to note that last year at the American Neurological Society meeting, the group from the Memorial (1.30) presented their data on frozen sections, taking extra tissues and they found and they found unexpected cancer and they went further and cleared it but these patients behaved like their cancer had been removed completely.
+I’m very pleased to note the data published in the Journal of Urology on frozen sections2, taking extra tissues and they found and they found unexpected cancer and they went further and cleared it but these patients behaved like their cancer had been removed completely.